Klalena/data_stories_of_alena.github.io/_posts/2020-08-28-How-to-Make-Personal-Website-Fast-and-Easy.md

 ## Step II: Fork Beautiful-Jekyll Repository (repo)
 Fork [Beautiful-Jekyll project](https://github.com/daattali/beautiful-jekyll/) by clicking on *Fork* as shown below:

 ![fork](/assets/img/fork.jpeg)

 Once you have this repo, you will have all it needs to make a simple yet elegant website.

 ## Step III: Rename your repository
-The next step is to rename the forked repo from Beautiful-Jekyll to **<yourusername>.github.io**.
+The next step is to rename the forked repo from Beautiful-Jekyll to **<yourusername>.github.io** .
 For this, you need to click on setting and rename the repo as shown below:

 ![setting](/assets/img/settings.png)

-This will create a website with the Beautiful-Jekyll template with the following address: *https://yourusername.github.io*.
+This will create a website with the Beautiful-Jekyll template with the following address: *https://yourusername.github.io* .

-:warning: Please note that you need to use your GitHub username.
+:warning: Please note that you need to use your GitHub username when renaming the forked repo.
 If you don't, you will end up having a long website name.
-For example, if you name your repository as *mycoolproject/github.io*, you will have this long address: *https://yourusername.github.io/mycoolproject/github.io* -- believe me, it's not pleasing to the eye.
+For example, if you name your repository as *mycoolproject/github.io* , you will get this long address: *https://yourusername.github.io/mycoolproject/github.io* -- believe me, it's not pleasing to the eye.